 But if you’ve never heard of Pearl Lemon, or Deepak Shukla, before, how remarkable is that to you?
 The truth is that at the Pearl lemon Group we were following a growth hacking tradition that is much older than you would believe, and that has helped to create some of the companies and products that you not only use a lot but also probably take for granted.
 Facebook, Gmail, and Hotmail before it, and many more household names were growth hacked to success.

 There is no one-size-fits-all approach to growth hacking though, as what works for one company, product, offering, or even personal promotion will never work for all.
 So you can read every book on it out there, but will need to come up with your own ideas rather than slavishly following someone else’s if it’s all going to work.

 Growth hacking, like growth, is a mindset.
 Growth hackers have a unique perspective on the world.
 And not every entrepreneur is a growth hacker.
 In reality, they frequently hold opposing viewpoints;

 Do you see the distinction?
 There’s a reason why “growth hacker” has become a legitimate job title.
 The knowledge, drive, and outside-the-box thinking that growth hackers bring to the table may assist businesses of all sizes and in all areas.
 And Deepak Shukla (and his Pearl lemon teams) can be that person for you

-When you collaborate with Deepak Shukla and Pearl Lemon’s growth hacking teams, you’ll be working with the same amazing crew that helped us grow.
+When you collaborate with Deepak Shukla and Pearl Lemon’s growth hacking agency in London, you’ll be working with the same amazing crew that helped us grow.
 This is a group that not only can show you case studies outlining achievements they’ve accomplished for others – which they can – but also continues to practice what they preach on a daily basis.